samgmccorkle/batch-hex-color-code-to-png/README.md

 notes:
   - the default size of the downloaded pngs is (500,500)
+  - here's the website that caused me wanting this haha: https://colordesigner.io/gradient-generator
   - don't make fun of my clunky text and using of uneeded libraries i'm new here :sob: